Despotate of Arta: Fall of the Despotate

-After the death of Gjin Bua Spata in 1399, the Despotate of Arta weakened continuously, and the Spata Family was involved in civil war.
-Among the animosities with the rulers of Ioannina Gjin's successor, Maurice Spata, had to deal with the intentions of the Venetians and of Count Carlo I Tocco of Cefalonia.
+After the death of Gjin Bua Shpata in 1399, the Despotate of Arta weakened continuously, and the Shpata family was involved in civil war.
+Among the animosities with the rulers of Ioannina Gjin's successor, Muriq Shpata, had to deal with the intentions of the Venetians and of Count Carlo I Tocco of Cefalonia.
 Meanwhile, Ottoman incursions were intensified as they were occasionally called by despot Esau de' Buondelmonti of the Despotate of Epirus.
 After the death of de' Buondelmonti in 1411, the throne was offered to his nephew, Carlo I Tocco.
-Even though his gain was accompanied by a great loss that the forces of John Zenevisi's inflicted upon his army, he would later subject the leaders of southern Albania.
-In spite of Maurice's victory over Carlo in 1412, the Albanians failed to take Ioannina.
-On the contrary, not long after killing Maurice in battle in 1414–1415, Carlo advanced on Arta.
-In 1416, he defeated Yaqub Spata and conquered Arta thus annexing the Despotate.
+Even though his gain was accompanied by a great loss that the forces of Gjon Zenebishi's inflicted upon his army, he would later subject the leaders of southern Albania.
+In spite of Muriq's victory over Carlo in 1412, the Albanians failed to take Ioannina.
+On the contrary, not long after killing Muriq in battle in 1414–1415, Carlo advanced on Arta.
+In 1416, he defeated Jakob Bua Shpata and conquered Arta thus annexing the Despotate.

 Local legacy

 The city of Arta was relatively unknown during the period of the Albanian rule (1358–1416).
-The Albanian leaders, not accustomed to living in cities, as mountaineers, acquired legally Byzantine titles and tried to adopt Byzantine state structure.
+Albanian leaders acquired legally Byzantine titles and tried to adopt Byzantine state structure.
 Although no architectural activity has been reported for this period, little seems to have changed in Arta and the Albanian and Greek population coexisted peacefully in the city.